AVSLab/basilisk/src/simulation/dynamics/Thrusters/thrusterDynamicEffector.rst

       - Description
     * - cmdsInMsg
       - :ref:`THRArrayOnTimeCmdMsgPayload`
-      - input message with thruster commands
+      - (optional) input message with thruster commands.
+If not connected the thruster commands are set to zero.
     * - thrusterOutMsgs
       - :ref:`THROutputMsgPayload`
       - output message vector for thruster data